LeoSalemann/ballin-octo-tribble/README.md

 Now I'm going to get back online and push, then commit.

 Back offline again.
 The prevous three lines were done with TortoiseGIT, now we'll try purple kitty-cat.

+Still offline, trying for two commits, which will bump the Sync up to 2; then one big push.